-Coyotes are periodically sighted in the Reservation, some are as large as a German shepard.
+Coyotes are periodically sighted in the Reservation, some are as large as a German shepherd.
 Keep in mind you and the coyote are in a natural habitat and coyotes tend to avoid humans as much as possible.
 While they might stop to observe you (like you are observing it!) keep in mind the following pointers to stay safe and enjoy such a rare sighting.

 - Coyotes may try to “escort” you out of an area to protect their pups or food sources when you encounter them on a trail.
 Humans may perceive this behavior as stalking, which is usually not the case.